usb-quartermaster/USB_Quartermaster_server/readme.md

 url for the resource they reserved and by using the qua

-# How to deploy Quartermaster
+# How to deploy Quartermaster Server

     git clone git@github.com:usb-quartermaster/USB_Quartermaster_server.git
     cd quartermaster